arithran/dotfiles/README.md

 1) Solarized color scheme for most editors including most terminals. http://www.if-not-true-then-false.com/2012/solarized-linux/

+2) If Using zsh, Install oh-my-zsh.
+Instructions: http://ohmyz.sh/

-2) Install Powerline for nicer prompts
+3) If using Bash, Install Powerline for nicer prompts

 For Fedora Linx
 ```